InSight: Payload

 The two relay 6U cubesats were part of the overall InSight program, and were launched at the same time as the lander but they were attached to the centaur upper stage (InSight's second stage in the launch).
 They were ejected from the stage after launch and coasted to Mars independent of the main InSight cruise stage with the lander.

 Twin Lander

 JPL also built a full-scale engineering model, named ForeSight.
 This was used to practice instrument deployment, trial new ways to deploy the HP3 instrument, and test methods to reduce seismometer noise.

-With the mission now ended, the testbed is being scrapped and its parts will be offered to other teams like the Mars Sample Retrieval Lander (SRL) for the Mars Sample Return campaign at JPL to be repurposed for their own needs.
-SRL currently looks to have a similar design, but with different domed-shaped deck and five solar panels instead of two on InSight and ForeSight.
+With the mission now ended, the testbed is being scrapped and its parts will be offered to other teams such as the Mars Sample Retrieval Lander (SRL) for the Mars Sample Return campaign at JPL to be repurposed for their own needs.
 Anything that is not needed will go into storage.
-But there no attempt will be undertaken to restore ForeSight or send it to a Museum.
+As of now, no attempt is planned to be undertaken to restore ForeSight or to send it to a museum.